thephez/dash-docs/_includes/devdoc/example_intro.md

 chmod 0600 dash.conf
 ~~~

-For development, it's safer and cheaper to use Dash's test network (testnet)
+For development, it's safer and cheaper to use Dash's test network (testnet),
-or regression test mode (regtest) described below.
+regression test mode (regtest), or a develper network (devnet) described below.

 Questions about Dash use are best sent to the [Dash forum][forum
 tech support] and [Discord channels][Discord channels].
 Errors or suggestions related to